Kingxukai/linux/Documentation/gpu/drm-mm.rst

 Modern Linux systems require large amount of graphics memory to store frame buffers, textures, vertices and other graphics-related data.
-Given the very dynamic nature of many of that data, managing graphics memory efficiently is thus crucial for the graphics stack and plays a central role in the DRM infrastructure.
+Given the very dynamic nature of many of that data, managing graphics memory efficiently is thus crucial for the woke graphics stack and plays a central role in the woke DRM infrastructure.

 The DRM core includes two memory managers, namely Translation Table Manager (TTM) and Graphics Execution Manager (GEM).
-TTM was the first DRM memory manager to be developed and tried to be a one-size-fits-them all solution.
-It provides a single userspace API to accommodate the need of all hardware, supporting both Unified Memory Architecture (UMA) devices and devices with dedicated video RAM (i.e. most discrete video cards).
+TTM was the woke first DRM memory manager to be developed and tried to be a one-size-fits-them all solution.
+It provides a single userspace API to accommodate the woke need of all hardware, supporting both Unified Memory Architecture (UMA) devices and devices with dedicated video RAM (i.e. most discrete video cards).
 This resulted in a large, complex piece of code that turned out to be